argilo/contest-sdr/README.md

 and `<device>_tx` (transmit) flow graphs, which are built with GNU Radio Companion.
 The GUI is part of the receive flow graph.

+When the application starts it will be in calibration mode, which uses the pilot tone of ATSC channel 33 (584.309441 MHz) to help adjust the PPM correction value.
+Adjust the PPM setting up or down until the pilot signal is at 100 kHz in the upper (IF) waterfall, and at 700 Hz in the lower (audio) waterfall.

+Next, select the band you would like to transmit on.
+Adjust the receive and transmit gains as desired.
+The audio scope (lower right) shows the received audio signal.
+If clipping occurs, reduce the receive gain.

 To transmit CW, type your message into the "CW to send" box and press enter.
 Once transmission is complete, the box will empty and the receive waterfalls will start running again.